Holiday Calendar

 Those numbers reflect a fundamental shift in how the music business works.
 As recorded music revenue migrated to streaming platforms, touring became the primary income source for most artists.
 The day spotlights the economic engine, creative labor, and communal experience that make live performance the industry's financial backbone.

-National Concert Day History
+Concert Day history

 The concept of paying to hear music performed live has roots stretching back more than three centuries.
 In 1672, violinist John Banister organized what is considered the first public concert for a paying audience at his London home, charging one shilling per person.
 Before Banister, musical performances were private affairs reserved for aristocrats and royal courts.